 3. Stick with the program.

 Observation day is not the day to try some crazy out of the box lesson.
-We understand that some teachers want to use an opportunity to wow the observer- to make themselves stand out from other candidates.
+I know that some teachers want to use an opportunity to wow the observer- to make themselves stand out.

 But what will impress your observer the most is good, solid classroom management and clear and effective instruction.